 - $300 in funds to advance the winning projects' goals

-- Travel and lodging expenses for one resident per project to the AAP National Conference and Exhibition.
+- Travel and lodging expenses for two residents per project to the AAP National Conference and Exhibition.

-- Presentation of the Advocacy Award plaque during the SOPT Assembly Meeting at the conference.
+- Presentation of the Advocacy Award plaques during the SOPT Assembly Meeting at the conference.

 - Opportunity to display and distribute project information to residents and pediatricians from across the country at the AAP National Conference and Exhibition.

-- Press release and recognition in AAP News, SOPT News and Views & State Chapter newsletters.
+- Press release and recognition in AAP News, SOPT News and Views Blog & State Chapter newsletters.

 Awarded applicants should be prepared to submit photos of the project leader and co-leader.
 Application information and photos of those awarded may be used for follow-up recognition in the aforementioned publications.